vumaasha/Atlas/dataset/data_collection/README.md

 # Data Collection
 This folder contains the crawlers of 13 e-commerce websites that we used to collect product images and their corresponding data.

+**Note:** For our data collection, we used the above crawlers.
+However, since the structure of the HTML pages is continually changing, these crawlers may or may no work at the time of your use.
+You may be requuired to alter parts of the code involving the CSS selectors.

 ## About the Crawlers

-To perform web scraping, we used: Scrapy and Selenium.
+To perform web scraping, we used: [Scrapy](https://scrapy.org/) and [Selenium](https://www.seleniumhq.org/).

 Most of our crawlers use Scrapy except in the case of one crawler where we used Selenium to scrape data from dynamic web pages.